Indatus/objc-gitlab-api/README.md

 										}];
 ```

-Fetch details about a project
+Fetch details about a project:

 ```objc
 [[GLGitlabApi sharedInstance] getProjectWithId:1